efieleke/CommandLibForCPP/README.md

 Build
 ----
 Included is a solution file that contains three projects: CommandLib itself, a unit test project and a project demonstrating example usage.
 The solution and project files were created using Microsoft Visual Studio 2013.
 I haven't tried building them using any other compilers.
-There are a few Micrsoft-specific bits of code, so if using another compiler, those places (at least) will need to be corrected.
+There are a few Microsoft-specific bits of code in the core library (which I will eventually address), and the unit tests rely upon a Microsoft-provided framework.

 Example Usage
 ----
-A sample project is included that tracks a robot arm moving towards 0,0.
-It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand, TimeLimitedCommand and RetryableCommand.
+A sample project is included that moves a simulated robot arm that tries to pick up a toy and drop it down the chute.
+It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand and RetryableCommand.

 Author
 ----